Bureau of International Information Programs

-The U.S. Department of State's Bureau of International Information Programs (IIP) supports the department's public diplomacy efforts by providing and supporting the places, content, and infrastructure needed for sustained conversations with foreign audiences.
+The U.S. Department of State's Bureau of International Information Programs (IIP) supported the department's public diplomacy efforts by providing and supporting the places, content, and infrastructure to influence foreign audiences.
 It was headed by the Coordinator for International Information Programs.
-IIP was one of three bureaus that report to the Undersecretary for Public Diplomacy and Public Affairs.
-The Bureau of Educational and Cultural Affairs and the Bureau of Public Affairs were the sister bureaus.
-On May 28, 2019, the bureau merged with the Bureau of Public Affairs into the Bureau of Global Public Affairs, and the duties of the Coordinator merged into the duties of the Assistant Secretary of State for Global Public Affairs.
+IIP was one of three bureaus that reported to the Undersecretary for Public Diplomacy and Public Affairs.
+The Bureau of Educational and Cultural Affairs and the Bureau of Public Affairs were its sister bureaus.
+On May 28, 2019, IIP merged with the Bureau of Public Affairs into the Bureau of Global Public Affairs, and the duties of IIP Coordinator merged into the duties of the Assistant Secretary of State for Global Public Affairs.

 History

-When the Foreign Affairs and Restructuring Act abolished the [United States Information Agency] (USIA) on October 1, 1999, USIA's broadcasting functions were moved to the newly created [Broadcasting Board of Governors] (BBG), and its non-broadcasting information functions were given to the newly created Under Secretary of State for Public Diplomacy and Public Affairs.
-The Bureau of International Information Programs was created out of this restructuring.
+When the Foreign Affairs Reform and Restructuring Act of 1998 abolished the United States Information Agency (USIA) on October 1, 1999, USIA's broadcasting functions were moved to the then newly created Broadcasting Board of Governors (BBG), and its non-broadcasting information functions were given to the then newly created Under Secretary of State for Public Diplomacy and Public Affairs.
+The Bureau of International Information Programs was created as a part of this restructuring.

 Mission and purpose

 According to the bureau's page on the Department of State website, IIP "provides and supports the places, content, and infrastructure needed for sustained conversations with foreign audiences to build America's reputation abroad".

 Physical and virtual places include over 700 American Spaces around the world, as well as a large social media community that numbers over 12 million followers.
 Content includes publications, video, and U.S. expert speakers, who engage foreign audiences both in person and through virtual programs.
 An example of this is the Arabic-language Twitter channel @USAbilAraby.
-IIP manages the infrastructure for all embassy and consulate websites, translations of public remarks by the President and Secretary, and maintains internal websites with resources for use by public diplomacy officers for overseas programs.
+IIP managed the infrastructure for all embassy and consulate websites, translations of public remarks by the President and Secretary, and maintains internal websites with resources for use by public diplomacy officers for overseas programs.

-Role and responsibility
+Responsibilities

-The Bureau of International Information Programs provides public diplomacy materials and support in three primary areas:
+The Bureau of International Information Programs provided public diplomacy materials and support in three primary areas: